Homotopy: Isotopy

 In geometric topology—for example in knot theory—the idea of isotopy is used to construct equivalence relations.
 For example, when should two knots be considered the same?
 We take two knots, K1 and K2, in three-dimensional space.
 A knot is an embedding of a one-dimensional space, the "loop of string" (or the circle), into this space, and this embedding gives a homeomorphism between the circle and its image in the embedding space.
-The intuitive idea behind the notion of knot equivalence is that one can deform one embedding to another through a path of embeddings: a continuous function starting at t = 0 giving the K1 embedding, ending at t = 1 giving the K2 embedding, with all intermediate values corresponding to embeddings.
-This corresponds to the definition of isotopy.
+One may try to define knot equivalence based on isotopy instead of the more restricted property of ambient isotopy.
+That is, two knots are isotopic when there exists a continuous function starting at t = 0 giving the K1 embedding, ending at t = 1 giving the K2 embedding, with all intermediate values corresponding to embeddings.
+However, this definition would make every knot equivalent to the unknot, as the knotted portions can be "contracted" down to a straight line.
+The problem is that, while continuous, this is not an injective function of the euclidean space that the knot is embedded in.
 An ambient isotopy, studied in this context, is an isotopy of the larger space, considered in light of its action on the embedded submanifold.
-Knots K1 and K2 are considered equivalent when there is an ambient isotopy which moves K1 to K2.
-This is the appropriate definition in the topological category.
+Knots K1 and K2 are considered equivalent when there is a continuous which moves K1 to K2 via homeomorphisms of the euclidean space.

 Similar language is used for the equivalent concept in contexts where one has a stronger notion of equivalence.
 For example, a path between two smooth embeddings is a smooth isotopy.